Profit & Loss Statement (P&L)

 - How does the current P&L compare to past P&Ls?
 Has anything changed?
 Did this change increase or decrease net income?

-You’ll want to keep records of your profit & loss statements for reference.
+Keep records of your profit & loss statements for reference.
 You can also take these statements to an accountant for suggestions about improving your bottom line.

 Related: Financial Statement Analysis for Beginners